Best places to visit in Albania

 Tirana, Albania’s capital city, will be the starting point for most people to start to explore Albania.

 There are quite a few must-see tourist sites in the city, and the Et’hem Bey mosque of the 18th century is one of them.

 Tirana’s people are exceptionally friendly, like the vast majority of Albanian locals, and the city is supremely affordable, both with surprisingly great food and very cheap drinks.

 Skanderbeg Square is one of the most important places in Tirana, and this is where you can also find the National Historical Museum.

-A statue of the legendary Albanian national hero Skanderbeg is located in the centre of Skanderbeg Square–and thus the heart of Tirana.Read more about Tirana
+A statue of the legendary Albanian national hero Skanderbeg is located in the centre of Skanderbeg Square–and thus the heart of Tirana.Read our Tirana Travel Guide

 The Llogara Pass is a high mountain pass in the Ceraunian Mountains in the Albanian Riviera and offers one of the world’s most spectacular drives.

 The road travels to over 1,000 metres above sea level in the middle of the Llogara National Park, whose scenery will take your breath away.